|Images copyright relevant owner|

-The artwork on The PHANTOM COACH mightily impressed me and it's great to see it again after all this time.
-If I ever knew the artist's name* then I've forgotten it, but I think this was the first time I'd seen an example of his art (that I can recall anyway), though I'm sure I saw it again in other, later publications.
-I even remember the photo-joke page, especially the first picture, which I must've quoted numerous times over the years, although, until seeing it again today, I think I'd almost forgotten exactly where I'd nicked it from. (*The artist is MIGUEL QUESADA.)
+The artwork on The PHANTOM COACH (by MIGUEL QUESADA, though I didn't know his name until many years later) mightily impressed me and it's great to see it again after all this time.
+I think this was the first time I'd seen an example of his art (that I can recall anyway), though I'm sure I saw it again in other, later publications.
+I even remember the photo-joke page, especially the first picture, which I must've quoted numerous times over the years, although, until seeing it again today, I think I'd almost forgotten exactly where I'd nicked it from.

 As this was a Holiday Special, I'd imagine it went on sale sometime around May or June, and as I moved to another house in another neighbourhood halfway through June of 1972, I must've bought this magazine not too long before flitting.
 Strangely, though, I don't associate it with that particular period, and had it not been dated, I'd have thought I acquired it the year before.
 Alas, even my memory is not perfect, and sometimes seeks to re-arrange the events of my own personal history.